isomerpages/psd-psw/_pswspark/One Public Service Quiz.md

 ***Important:*** *Do ensure your work email address is keyed in accurately.*

-PSW: Spark Planning Committee's decision is final and no correspondence will be entertained.
-For further assistance, you may submit a query to PSWSpark@mci.gov.sg.
+PSW: Spark Planning Committee's decision is final.
+For further assistance, you may submit a query to PSWSpark@mci.gov.sg